 Transcripts and tape recordings were provided of interviews in the DFT as in the regular procedure.
 Interpreters were available as in the regular procedure.

-: Accelerated Procedure: Appeal Same as regular procedure 1. ne law provide for an app eal against the decision in the accelerated procedure?
-Yes No Judicial Administrative If yes, is it suspensive NSA DFT ☐ Yes ☐ No ☐ Yes ☐ No
+s: Accelerated Procedure: Appeal Same as regular procedure 1

+1. peal against the decision in the accelera □ No

+If yes, is it Administrative

+If yes, is it suspensive

+(NSA ☐ Yes ⊠ No 1

+DFT ⊠ Yes □No /

 Non-Suspensive Appeal Procedure